onmax/sentimental-analysis/README.md

 # Sentimental analysis in sentences

 The main goal of this assigment is to analyze sentiment in sentences.
-For this purpose we had use the following technologies:
+For this purpose, we had use the following technologies:

 - JADE (Java)
 - Google Cloud
 - Node
 - Google Charts

-The use of JADE is to provide 3 different agents.
+We use JADE in order to provide 3 different agents.
 In this image you can see how agents are related:

 ![Agents](docs/agents.jpg)

 ## Agents

-In the next paragraphs will be explain how the data flows between agents.
+In the next paragraphs, it will be explained how the data flows between agents.
 It is not included how agents behaviour works.

 All the agents are defined in package named agents.